PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation: Method Details

 \subsection{Hyperparameters}

 Table~\ref{tab:hyperparameters} summarizes the key retrieval and generation hyperparameters used in our experiments.
 Detailed ablation studies regarding the retrieval configurations are further explored in Appendix~\ref{app:ablation}~(Figure~\ref{fig:performance_hyperparameter}).
-We used certain 5 random seeds for the experiment: 42, 137, 2025, 3141, 7777.
+We used five fixed random seeds for the experiments: 42, 137, 2025, 3141, 7777.